taisei-project/taisei/doc/GAME.rst

 Bombs (Player Spell Cards)
 --------------------------

-In a stressful life where all the bullets kill you in a single hit you sometimes want something powerful to shoot back with.
-Thankfully your character has magical power to trigger so called Spell Cards.
+In a stressful life where all the bullets kill you in a single hit, you sometimes want something powerful to shoot back with.
+Thankfully, your character has magical power to trigger so called Spell Cards.
 These are essentially bombs that do a lot of damage.